 Lilit Grigoryan has appeared in several renowned International Festivals such as Schleswig-Holstein, Mecklenburg-Vorpommern, Gezeitenkonzerte, Young Euro Classics and Kultursommer Nordhessen in Germany, Auvers sur Oise, Colmar and Menton in France, Verbier and Montreux-Vevey in Switzerland, Midi-Minimes in Belgium amongst others.

-She has been toured in 27 countries all over the world and has played in venues such as the Konzerthaus Berlin, Philharmonie Essen, Laeizhalle Hamburg, Concertgebouw Amsterdam, Salle Cortot and Cité de la Musique in Paris, BOZAR and Flagey in Brussels, Palau de la Música Catalana in Barcelona, and Steinway Halls in New York, London and Hamburg.
+She has been toured in 27 countries all over the world and has played in venues such as the Konzerthaus Berlin, Elbphilharmonie and Laeiszhalle Hamburg, Philharmonie Essen, Concertgebouw Amsterdam, Salle Cortot and Cité de la Musique in Paris, BOZAR and Flagey in Brussels, Palau de la Música Catalana in Barcelona, and Steinway Halls in New York, London and Hamburg.